tom-2015/rpi-ws2812-server/README.md

 * sudo chmod +x ws2812svr

 #Testing
-Hook up your LEDs to the PWM output of the Raspberry Pi and start the program:
+Connect your LEDs to the PWM output of the Raspberry Pi and start the program:

 * sudo ./ws2812svr